 What can it do?
 Like Touch, you can message friends who have the app installed, regardless of which smartphone they own.
-It's free-to-use for the first year, and is now free to download for all users (previously iPhone-rs would have paid 69p for the app).
-Once your one year free trial is up, you'll have to pay $0.99/year (about 69p).
+It's now free to to use for all users (previously there was an annual 69p fee).

 You don't need a user ID, password or PIN with WhatsApp; as soon as you've downloaded it, it will automatically search your address book for contacts with the app.